wazuh/wazuh-documentation/source/azure/activity-services/services/log-analytics.rst

 Giving permissions to the application
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-1 - Access the desired application and copy it's ``Application ID`` as this will be required to authenticate the application later.
-This information can be found in the ``Overview`` section.
+1. Go to the **Overview** section and save the **Application (client) ID** for later authentication.

 .. thumbnail:: ../../../images/azure/logsanalytics2.png
     :title: Log Analytics App
     :align: center
     :width: 100%

-2 - Access the ``API permissions`` section and add the required permissions to the application.
+2. Go to the **API permissions** section and add the required permissions to the application.

 .. thumbnail:: ../../../images/azure/logsanalytics3.png
     :title: Log Analytics App
     :align: center
     :width: 100%

-3 - Look for the ``Log Analytics API``.
+3. Search for the **Log Analytics API**.

 .. thumbnail:: ../../../images/azure/logsanalytics4.png
     :title: Log Analytics App
     :align: center
     :width: 100%

-4 - Select the ``Read Log Analytics data`` permission from the ``Application permissions``.
+4. Select the **Read Log Analytics data** permission from **Applications permissions**.

 .. thumbnail:: ../../../images/azure/logsanalytics5.png
     :title: Log Analytics App
     :align: center
     :width: 100%

-5 - Grant admin consent for the tenant domain used for the permission added in the previous step.
+5. Grant admin consent for the tenant domain used for the permission added in the previous step.
 This must be done by an admin user.

 .. thumbnail:: ../../../images/azure/logsanalytics6.png
     :title: Log Analytics App